codemowers/operator-bundle/README.md

 # Redis

-We actually instantiate KeyDB cluster as it better fits the Kubernetes world, you might want to distinguish `persistent` and `ephemeral` (without persistent storage) classes for Redis.
-Note that `capacity` ends up as `maxmemory` configuration for the KeyDB cluster:
+We actually instantiate KeyDB multi-master cluster as it better fits the Kubernetes world.
+Note that you might want to distinguish `persistent` and `ephemeral` classes for Redis:

 ```
 ---